StackPointCloud/libcloud/docs/compute/drivers/oneandone.rst

 1&1 Computer Driver Documentation
 =================================

-`1&1` is one of the World's largest Hosting Providers We offer a range of US services, such as: Hosting Solutions, Domains, Websites.
+`1&1` is one of the world's largest hosting providers.
+We offer a range of services, including hosting solutions, domains, and websites.

 The data centers/availability zones are located in: